 It is not always clear who is liable after an accident.
 Many people assume it is the negligent truck driver, but that is only true in the instance where the driver owns the vehicle and is operating the truck for their own benefit.
 In other cases, a legal doctrine known as vicarious liability states that the employer is responsible for the on-the-job actions of employees.

-- If the driver is working for a trucking company, that corporation is liable;
+- If the driver is working for a trucking company, that corporation may be liable;

 - If the driver is behind the wheel of a privately owned carrier, the owner of the carrier is liable;

-- If the driver is driving their employer’s work truck or van—or driving their own vehicle, but performing work—their employer is liable; and
+- If the driver is driving their employer’s work truck or van—or driving their own vehicle, but performing work—their employer may be liable; and

 - If the driver is behind the wheel of a rented box truck, the driver or the rental company may be liable.